Free Kitchen Hacks eBook

 This post may contain affiliate links.
 Please read my disclosure policy.

 Looking for a mouthwatering way to use up that stale bread?
-This Savory French Toast Casserole is cheesy, buttery, and will breathe new life into that stale bread!
+This Savory French Toast Casserole is cheesy, buttery, feeds a lot of hungry tummies, and totally breathes new life into your stale bread!

 Savory French Toast Casserole Tips and Tricks